mezzio/mezzio-skeleton/readme.md

 ## Known Issues

 - Not all zend-view plugins are hooked up yet.
-- Whoops error handler does not display anything on errors.
-This will be fixed with [zendframework/zend-expressive#125](https://github.com/zendframework/zend-expressive/pull/125).

 ## Testing